 First Gas will determine Transmission Fees annually using its then current Gas Transmission Pricing Methodology (GTPM), in compliance with the then current price-quality path set by the Commerce Commission and, as far as practicable, the Commission’s “Pricing Principles”.

-First Gas will notify Shippers by 1 September in each Year of the Transmission Fees to be used in the calculation of the Transmission Charges in the following Year.
-First Gas will also publish such Transmission Fees [on OATIS].
+By 1 September each Year, First Gas will notify Shippers and publish on OATIS the Transmission Fees it will use to calculate Transmission Charges in the following Year.

-Each Shipper agrees that First Gas’ statutory information disclosures are sufficient to establish First Gas’ compliance with the requirements referred to in section 11.12 and that neither the GTPM nor the setting of Transmission Fees will be subject to any dispute under this Code.
+Each Shipper agrees that First Gas’ statutory information disclosures are sufficient to establish First Gas’ compliance with the requirements referred to in section 11.15 and that neither the GTPM nor the setting of Transmission Fees will be subject to any dispute under this Code.